maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 9. ('indianfarmershumanrights', 2795)
 10. ('farmers india', 2338)
 ```
-For the negative keywords, it is likely that the Twitter users are criticizing the government, especially considering the popularity of the phrase, ‘indianfarmershumanrights.’
+For the negative keywords, it is likely that the Twitter users were criticizing the government, especially considering the popularity of the phrase, ‘indianfarmershumanrights.’
 ```
 Hashtags:
 1. farmersprotest